anastasia-tea/java_mooc/README.md

 # java_mooc
-University of Helsinki's Java MOOC exercises
+University of Helsinki's Java MOOC exercises - no AI used
-No AI used